 7.2 Diversity characteristics

-For category M1, category NB1 and category NB2 UE, the requirements in Section 7 assume that the receiver is equipped with single Rx port.
+The requirements in clause 7 assume that the receiver is equipped with single Rx port.

 7.3 Reference sensitivity power level

+This clause is reserved.

+7.3A Reference sensitivity power level for UE category M1

-The reference sensitivity power level REFSENS is the minimum mean power applied to the single antenna port for UE category M1, category NB1 and category NB2, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.
+The reference sensitivity power level REFSENS is the minimum mean power applied to the single antenna port for UE category M1, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.

 The throughput for the REFSENS test is measured based on the Transmission Mode 1 unless specified otherwise.

-7.3.1 Minimum requirements (QPSK)

-This clause is reserved.

-7.3.1A Minimum requirements (QPSK) for UE category M1

-The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes [A.2.2 and A.3.2] (with one sided dynamic OCNG Pattern OP.1 FDD/TDD for the DL-signal as described in Annex [A.5.1.1]) with parameters specified in Table 7.3.1A-1 and Table 7.3.1A-2 for category M1.
+The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes [A.2.2 and A.3.2] (with one sided dynamic OCNG Pattern OP.1 FDD/TDD for the DL-signal as described in Annex [A.5.1.1]) with parameters specified in Table 7.3A-1 and Table 7.3A-2 for category M1.